$\ell^2$ Betti numbers and coherence of random groups: Probability

 Note also that the map

-is injective: if $(r_1',\ldots, r_{n-1}')$ lies in the image of $\tau$, then taking the unique map $\phi$ as specified above we may recover the $r_i$ by finding the unique $\phi$-minimal vertex or edge of $r'_i$ and removing a suitable commutator.
+is injective: if $(r_1'',\ldots, r_{n-1}'')$ lies in the image of $\tau$, then taking the unique map $\phi$ as specified above we may find the unique $\phi$-maximal vertex or edge of $r_i''$ and remove a suitable commutator to recover $r_i'$, then also remove a commutator at the unique $\phi$-minimal vertex or edge of $r_i'$ to recover $r_i$.